anamabo/Predicting_failure_hard_disks/README.md

 - exploratory_data_analysis.ipynb: script that makes a exploratory analysis of data.

 - statistical_analysis.ipynb: script that makes a statistical analysis of the data.
 In particular, it looks for the features where the distribution of failed disks is different from the distribution of working disks.

+- machine_learning.ipynb: script that uses different machine learning techniques to predict the failed hard drives at the delta center in the Netherlands.